sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 ![][db2]

 **Notes**:
 - You will want to change [IDA_HOME]/sql/data-db2.sql script so that the organization matches your companies name.
-Please replace ‘IDA’ with your company name as outlined below.
-The default IDA login name and password is “idaAdmin”/”idaAdmin”.
+Please replace 'IDA' with your company name as outlined below.
+The default IDA login name and password is "idaAdmin"/"idaAdmin".

 **Download DB2 Driver**